Game Pass Core and Standard debut premium features: cloud streaming and PC access without extra cost.

 Coming soon for everyone

 This testing phase shows that Microsoft is seeking to break down even more barriers between console, PC, and cloud.
 If Ultimate was already a benchmark, now Core and Standard are starting to approach that experience.
-And the best part is that these features are added without any extra cost for those already subscribed.
+And the best part is that these features are added without additional cost for those already subscribed.